German Catholic Church is losing priests and parishes | DW | 22.09.2020

 "If these changes really came about, we would need a different social structure in just a few years," he said.

-Ludewig will be in Fulda to demonstrate during the Bishop's Conference.
-We Are the Church and a related organization, Maria 2.0, are calling on church officials to show more courage.
+Ludewig will be in Fulda to demonstrate during the Bishops' Conference.
+We Are Church and a related organization, Maria 2.0, are calling on church officials to show more courage.
 For them, the lack of priests is connected to celibacy, which activists want to see fundamentally changed.

 This article was translated from German.